15 COVID-19 recoveries today. | SMN NEWS

-PHILIPSBURG:--- As of October 8th, there were nine (9) persons who tested positive for COVID-19; however, fifteen (15) persons have recovered; bringing the total active cases to one hundred twenty-three (123).
-The total number of confirmed cases is now four thousand three hundred ninety-five (4395).
+PHILIPSBURG:--- As of October 13th, there were eleven (11) persons who tested positive for COVID-19; however fifteen (15) persons have recovered; bringing the total active cases to ninety-five (95).
+The total number of confirmed cases is now four thousand four hundred thirty-one (4431).

-The Collective Prevention Services (CPS) are monitoring one hundred seventeen (117) people in home isolation.
-Six (6) patients remain hospitalized at the St. Maarten Medical Center.
-The total number of deaths due to COVID-19 remains at sixty-eight (68).
+The Collective Prevention Services (CPS) are monitoring ninety (90) people in home isolation.
+Five (5) patients are hospitalized at the St. Maarten Medical Center.
+The total number of deaths due to COVID-19 remains at seventy (70).

-The number of people recovered since the first case surfaced on St. Maarten has increased to four ...
+The number of people recovered since the first case surfaced on St. Maarten has increased to four thousand two hundred sixty-six ...

 ...